-- Close the taps after usage - ➤ Maintenance and monitoring of valves in supply system to avoid overflow, leakage and spillage - The college ensures that the faucets in the washrooms and water filtration units are checked regularly and do not have any leakages. - The college has initiated the installation of auto push taps to reduce water wastage. - The campus has 48 double-level and 58 single-level systems flush in the academic blocks (36 single and 8 double), hostels (38 double), and teachers' houses (22 single and 2 double).
+- The college ensures that the faucets in the washrooms and water filtration units are checked regularly and do not have any leakages. - College has initiated the installation of auto push taps to reduce water wastage. - The campus has 48 double-level and 58 single-level systems flush in the academic blocks (36 single and 8 double), hostels (38 double), and teachers' houses (22 single and 2 double). - Periodic Water Conservation awareness for new students - College has initiated Use of sprinklers for gardening